lexusus735/SQL_Project_Data_Jobs_Analysis/README.md

 2. Which skills are most commonly required in the highest-paying data engineering jobs?
 3. Which skills are most in demand in these roles?
 4. Which skills offer the best ROI — high salary and high demand?
-5. Which skills are most valuable for remote data engineering roles?

 # Tools & Technologies
 |                 Tool                 |                     Purpose                    |
 |:------------------------------------:|:----------------------------------------------:|